ii/org/blog/content/blog/creating-an-e2e-test-for-conformance.md

 ![img](/images/2021/apisnoop-progress.png)

 The process starts by using [APIsnoop](https://github.com/cncf/apisnoop) (which uses a postgres database containing audit logs from e2e test runs) to identify a set of untested endpoints that are part of the stable API endpoints.
 During this process various groups or patterns of endpoints are discovered.
 One such group of endpoints are &ldquo;DaemonSetStatus&rdquo;.
-The journey starts with exploring these endpoints, creates an e2e test that exercises each endpoint before it&rsquo;s merged into the K8s repo.
+Next we will explore these endpoints, create an e2e test that exercises each of them, then merge this test into the k8s repo.

 APIsnoop results for untested &ldquo;DaemonSetStatus&rdquo; endpoints in [untested_stable_endpoints table](https://github.com/cncf/apisnoop/blob/main/apps/snoopdb/tables-views-functions.org#untested_stable_endpoints)